 1. It seeks out those who are always eager to learn.
 The business will not stall as long as employees keep on learning.
 This will help build a learning organizational culture that empowers innovation and it adapts to changes easily.

 2. It is a way to allow employees to break the routine of their daily work and learn something new.
 It presents the opportunity for employees to develop their skills for the betterment of the company and themselves.

 3. It builds a culture that is ready to accept risks and accommodate failure.
 This is the way to decrease stagnation and make employees be creative and try out their ideas.

-4. those working at a growth mindset organisation feel more committed mainly because they know their growth potential can be realised in that environment.
-This motivation translates to improved productivity individually and for the organisation.
+4. those working at a growth mindset organization feel more committed mainly because they know their growth potential can be realized in that environment.
+This motivation translates to improved productivity individually and for the organization.

 Why your company’s culture will benefit